rlivingsus/misc/AllBooks.md

 - Hoff, Benjamin: The Tao of Pooh
 - Hubbard, L.Ron: Writers of the Future, v.34
 - Huxley, Aldous: Island
 - Hystad, Nathan & Jasper Scott: Final Days Book 1 Final Days
+- Inmon, Shawn: MIDDLE FALLS TIME TRAVEL.  ~~1) The Unusual Second Life of Thomas Weaver, 2) The Redemption of Michael Hollister~~, 3)The Death and Life of Dominick Davidner, 4)The Final Life of Nathaniel Moon, 5)The Emancipation of Veronica McCallister, 6)The Changing Lives of Joe Hart, 7)The Vigilante Life of Scott McKenzie (IDONOTOWNAFTERTHISUPTO book 15)
 - Islington, James: The Shadow of What was Lost; The will of many
 - Janca, Tanya: Alice and Bob Learn Application Security
 - Kalakaua, David: Hawaiian Mythology